birdandhike.com logo

 Caruthers Canyon

 The road eventually crosses back to the east side of the wash (Wpt.
 04) and runs up along rocky cliffs where the road was cut into the hillside.
 A landslide here (Wpt.
-05) blocks the road, keeping all vehicles from the top of the canyon.
+05) blocks the road, keeping all vehicles from continuing up the canyon.

 The old road runs up the east side of the canyon, then once again crosses the wash (Wpt.
-06) to west other side.
+06) to the west side.
 Running along the west side of the wash, the road briefly dips into the wash, then cuts out again onto the west side.
-At about this point, tailing from the main Giant Ledge Mine become visible.
+At about this point, tailing from the Giant Ledge Mine become visible farther up the canyon.

 The road crosses the wash (Wpt.
 07) to the east for the last time, and just across the wash, the road splits (Wpt.
 08).
 To the left, the road runs about 100 feet to the base of the tailings pile (Wpt.
 09) at the edge of the wash.
 A collapsed wood-and-tin ore chute lies crumpled on the bottom of the tailings pile.
 The chute probably carried tailings to the far edge of the tailings pile where they could be dumped over the edge.